We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Get your business back on track

-It’s important that you resolve any signs your business is in financial trouble as soon as possible.
-Putting it off may cause issues to get worse and result in needing to close your business.
+It’s important to resolve your business’s financial trouble as soon as possible.
+Putting it off may cause issues to get worse and result in closing your business.

-To help get your business back on track, consider the following tips:
+To help get your business back on track, consider:

-- keep all your invoices, bank statements and other financial records in a record keeping system
+- keeping your invoices, bank statements and other financial records in a record keeping system

-If you have concerns about the viability of your business, seek professional advice from a:
+If you have concerns about the viability of your business, get professional advice from a:

 - tax practitioner